-Changing energy supplier could save your household as much as £337 per year according to figures by uSwitch.
+Switching your energy supplier could save your household as much as £337 per year according to figures by uSwitch.
 Imagine being able to save over £28 a month in just 20 minutes!
 It’s very easy to do, and I’ll take you through the steps below.

 Changing Energy Supplier

 I’m not that old (well…) and when I moved into my first house in 2004, Gas and Electricity prices weren’t really a consideration.
 We just stuck with the energy supplier that was already there and paid the standard price.
 But times have changed and it’s becoming more important that we keep an eye on how much we spend.
 And according to uSwitch, the last 15 years have seen energy prices rocket by as much as 151%.

 It certainly is and for 2 main reasons.

 - It saves you money.
 Even just £10 per month is equal to £120 per year.
 Often, you can save far more.

 - It tells companies that you’re not happy for them to just keep increasing their prices and you won’t let them walk all over you.

 Can I switch energy suppliers at any time?

 You can change at any time… although there are possible penalties.
 If you’re not on a fixed contract, you can leave at any time, which is good as you’re probably paying more anyway.